bpedroza/csvHelper/README.txt

 Need an insert query from a csv file?
 Try something like this.
 $MyCSVHelper->createQueryString($MyCSVHelper->csvToArray($csvLocation,true,$arrayMap, true),'aTable');
-the function accepts 2 argumants and creates a mysql inert query string.
+the function accepts 2 argumants and creates a mysql insert query string.

 public function createQueryString($array, $table)
 Both arguments are mandatory: